 Dragon Mountain Hall Rises From The Ashes

-Translated from Hokkien Leong San Tong is Dragon Mountain Hall.
+Translated from Hokkien, Leong San Tong is Dragon Mountain Hall.
 And so the building reflects the celestial realm, with its impressive roof resembling a dragon ascending to heaven.
-Intricate carvings of mythical and heavenly beings believed to bring good fortune to its members, enhance this symbolism.
+Intricate carvings of mythical and heavenly beings believed to bring good fortune to their members enhance this symbolism.

 You can enter the complex from three different directions.
 All three entrances are small alleyways that could easily go unrecognised.
 Beach Street, Cannon Street and Armenian Street.

-As you enter via the main Cannon Street entrance, a row of clan dwellings, currently undergoing reconstruction, flank either side of the alleyway.
-At the bottom on the right is the ticket kiosk for entry.
+As you enter via the main Cannon Street entrance, a row of clan dwellings, currently undergoing reconstruction, flanks either side of the alleyway.
+At the bottom of the right is the ticket kiosk for entry.

 The large courtyard tucked away from the busy streets outside is a tranquil spot providing clan members with a sense of peace and tranquillity.
-As you enter the large courtyard confronts you immediately, with the main Leong San Tong Khoo Kongsi prayer pavilion straight ahead.
+As you enter the large courtyard, the main Leong San Tong Khoo Kongsi prayer pavilion confronts you immediately.

 Leong San Tong Khoo Kongsi Today